Harry Kuhl

 Harry Kuhl (7 March 1903 – 11 January 1967) was an Australian rules footballer who played with Port Adelaide in the South Australian National Football League (SANFL) and St Kilda in the Victorian Football League (VFL).
 Originally from the Dimboola Football Club, his son Jim Kuhl played for in the 1940s.

+Kuhl was captain-coach of Dimboola from 1930 to 1932.